Uberspace/lab/source/guide_fmdserver.rst

 Download Link_ (releases):

-Rename the downloaded .zip to fmd-server.zip, unzip and copy the folder ``fmd-server`` to fmd-foss into your ``/home/isabell/fmd-foss/``
+Rename the downloaded .zip to fmd-server.zip, unzip and replace the files and folders in  your  `/home/isabell/fmd-foss/``

 Use any sftp programm like filezilla or use the shell to copy the servers source code to your webhost.